open-education-hub/web-security/securing-communication/index.md

 ```

 To verify the entire security chain we use:

 ```
 $ cat google.crt google_interm2.crt google_interm1.crt > google_chain.crt
 $ openssl verify -CAfile google_interm2.crt google_chain.crt
 google_chain.crt: OK
 ```

-The first command creates the `google_chain.crt` file with the chain of certificates, the most specific one first.
+The first command creates the `google_chain.crt` file with the chain of certificates, the most specific certificate first.
 The we use `openssl verify` to successfully verify the certificate chain.

 ### Validation and Assessment of Remote Certificates